jba84/trombi/documentation/FTP_Deployment_Guide.md

 ### Option A: Using the Web Installer (Recommended)

 1. Upload the application files to your server (see Step 3 for required files)
-2. Navigate to `https://your-domain.com/staff-directory/install.php` in your browser
+2. Navigate to the installer in your browser:
+   - If installed in root: `https://your-domain.com/install.php`
+   - If installed in subdirectory: `https://your-domain.com/staff-directory/install.php`
 3. Follow the on-screen instructions to:
    - Configure your database connection
    - Set up your admin account